ncatlab/nlab-content/pages/4407.md

 ## In weak foundations

-Many proof rely explicitly on the [[double negation]] rule by first supposing that a polynomial $p$ has no root and deriving a contradiction.
+Many proofs rely explicitly on the [[double negation]] rule by first supposing that a polynomial $p$ has no root and deriving a contradiction.
 However, the algebraic proof is almost entirely [[constructive mathematics|constructive]].
-(Some of the general results on splitting fields are problematic in constructive algebra, but what we need here is fine.)
+(Some general results on splitting fields are problematic in constructive algebra, as is the intermediate value theorem in constructive analysis, but their usage in this proof is fine.)

 In fact, the only problem is Lemma \ref{sqrt}.
 This may fail in a [[topos]] (such as [[sheaves]] over $\mathbb{C}$), since we not be able to find a square root of a complex number $x$ (or element of $K[\sqrt{-1}]$ more generally) if we do not whether or not $x$ is apart from zero (because there is no [[continuous map|continuous]] square-root function).